vendia/blog/posts/2022-08-31-new-vendia-logo.md

 ---
 title: 'Introducing our new look and logo'
-description: 'We updated our logo and visual '
+description: 'We updated our logo and visual identity.'
 date: '2022-08-31'
 draft: true
 categories: